 There is a large, fully enclosed garden with mature trees and some boarders, which can be accessed from a number of different areas of the home.
-There is a range of play equipment: swings, climbing frame, trampoline, sand pits etc. and a 'multi gym with an array of equipment to promote healthy activities, within the grounds we also have a Cinema cabin which is a space for young people to relax and watch their favoured films with popcorn and the feeling of an event.
-In addition, we have bicycles, scooters and tricycles that can be played on around the purpose built bike track.
+There is a range of play equipment: swings, climbing frame, sunken trampoline, raised gardening area, sand pits, and 'multi gym" with an array of equipment to promote healthy activities, within the grounds we also have a Cinema cabin which is a space for young people to relax and watch their favoured films with popcorn and the feeling of an event taking place.
+In addition, we have bicycles, scooters and tricycles that can be played on around the purpose-built bike track.
+In the summer we hols Fun-days where families join us in celebrating and having activities or special events where the petting fam comes to the home, fun.

-(b) The age range, number and sex of children for whom it is intended that accommodation is to be provided of both genders and we try, as much as possible, to facilitate peer, age and friendship groups when planning allocations.
+(b) The age range, number, and sex of children for whom it is intended that accommodation is to be provided

 Foxgloves can accommodate young people from the age of 7 to 18 years.
 We have 6 bedrooms available.
 All children have their own bedroom when staying at Foxgloves and where possible may choose which of the bedrooms they would prefer.
-We have children
+We have children of both genders, and we try, as much as possible, to facilitate peer, age and friendship groups when planning allocations.